 How Cell and Gene Therapy can overcome the ‘Hubris of Science’ – Accenture’s Sanjay Srivastava

-“We hide behind that hubris of science, but we still have a lot of operational challenges to really impact the lives of our patients,” warns Sanjay Srivastava, Managing Director of Accenture’s Centre of Excellence for Cell & Gene Therapy.
+“We hide behind the hubris of science, but we still have a lot of operational challenges to really impact the lives of our patients,” warns Sanjay Srivastava, Managing Director of Accenture’s Centre of Excellence for Cell & Gene Therapy.

 This sobering assessment cuts through the hype surrounding cell and gene therapies, highlighting the critical need to address practical hurdles in bringing these revolutionary treatments to patients at scale.